railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

    :scale: 75
    :align: center

-   *Actions Tab of Automated Actions*.
+   *Actions Tab of Automated Actions*

 Planning your next actions also refers to filling fields or performing actions manually, without interference of automated rules.
 It is important that you fill all the opportunity fields accurately.
 To ensure good follow-up and prioritise your opportunities, make sure to register the ``Next Action Date`` and the ``Next Action`` in the Opportunity.